saumitradhere/saumitradhere.github.io/index.md

     <p>
       I am Saumitra, a PhD student at FLAME University, Pune.
-      I am a semi-professional dilly-dallier and also hold a Master’s degree in Ecology from Pondicherry University.
-      While I have experience working on diverse taxa, my primary interest lies in herpetofauna — kindly read this as being obsessed with frogs, snakes and lizards.
     </p>

     <p>
-      My work broadly asks how environmental constraints influence species persistence in changing ecosystems.
-I currently study the behavioural and physiological responses of the Kashmir rock agama (<em>Laudakia tuberculata</em>) across environmental
-      gradients in the Western Himalayas.
+      My current research focuses on the Kashmir rock agama (*Laudakia tuberculata*), where I study how behavioural and physiological responses vary across environmental gradients in the Western Himalayas.
     </p>

     <p>